r648r/Ansible/playbooks/roles/snmp_setup/README.md

 ### community.yaml

 - Replace SNMP configuration by defining a community and its group.
-- Use the community "Alpn74" with the "network-operator" group.
+- Use the community "<nsmp-com>" with the "network-operator" group.

 ### main.yaml